federicociner/leetcode/README.md

 ## Questions

-I used a [Trello board](https://trello.com/b/346mxqyH/job-interviews) to keep track of the questions that I completed throughout the process.
+I used Anki to track and review the questions that I completed throughout the process.
 These are organized by specific subcategories, where a set of questions in one subcategory can and should be solved by applying a common pattern or set of patterns.

 <details>
     <summary>Arrays</summary>